-Transport Minister backs Kaduna metropolitan rail mass transit scheme – The Sun Nigeria
+Transport minister backs Kaduna metropolitan rail mass transit scheme – The Sun Nigeria

 Minister of Transportation, Saidu Ahmed Alkali, has assured Kaduna State government of his ministry’s support to embark on provision of metropolitan rail mass transit scheme for the citizens to alleviate transportation challenges occasioned by fuel subsidy removal.

-He told the delegation that the ingenuity of the Kaduna state governor, Uba Sani, to place primium on viable means of transportation should be commended and given the necessary support it deserves.
+He told the delegation that the ingenuity of the Kaduna state governor, Uba Sani, to place premium on viable means of transportation should be commended and given the necessary support it deserves.

 The Minister also assured of the ministry’s support and his interest to partake at every level of discussion that will enable the scheme commence.

-He added that it is in consonance with Mr. President’s charge to state governors to proffer palliative measures to cushion the effects of petroleum subsidy removal on Nigerians, urging other state governors to take a cue from the initiative.

-Earlier, leader of the delegation and Kaduna State Commissioner for Education, Muhammed Sani Bello, stated that the reason for the visit was to acquaint and solicit the Minister’s support on the project.
+Earlier, leader of the delegation and Kaduna State Commissioner for Education, Muhammed Sani Bello, stated that the reason for the visit was to solicit the Minister’s support for the project.

 He stated that; “the train mass transit initiative has the propensity to better the lot of the people and the state’s revenue base as a viable transport sector as the bedrock of development.”